-DUI / DWI Crimes
+DUI - DWI Attorney

 Having practiced criminal defense for over 20 years, I have spent a lot of time helping clients through Driving While Intoxicated (DWI) cases.
 A DWI charge is the one crime where I meet the most respectable citizens our country has to offer.
 Many people, who would not have otherwise committed a crime, can find themselves arrested for DWI.
 I have represented teachers, pastors, lawyers, doctors, and pilots for the offense of DWI.
 It is a crime that genuinely good people commit.
 Therefore, as a result of one poor decision, they find themselves faced with DWI charges that can be life altering.